lynnpepin/diy-static-site-generator/source/posts/donating_to_50_projects.md

 I'll update this blogpost with links to other blogposts as well.

-**This blogpost will be updated throughout the year, highlighting different projects, and the amount of communications / spam I receive after donating to them.** "Spam" will be any communications beyond a receipt and thank-you that I didn't explicitly and obviously consent to receive.
+**I'll update this with new blogposts throughout the year, highlighting different projects, and the amount of communications / spam I receive after donating to them.** "Spam" will be any communications beyond a receipt and thank-you that I didn't explicitly and obviously consent to receive.

 I noticed that Ko-Fi, PayPal, and Librepay were the most common donation sources, and most of these were non tax-exempt.